Polymer/old-docs-site/getting-the-code.md

 <iframe src="/toolkit/workbench/menu.html" style="width: 270px;height:280px;border:none;"></iframe>

+### About branches

+See [Branching Workflow](branching-strategy.html).

 ### Updating {{site.project_title}} submodules

-Periodically, we will update the project's submodules on GitHub.
-To update your local {{site.project_title}}'s submodules, run the following command from the `toolkit/` folder:
+Periodically, we will update the projects' submodules on GitHub.
+To update your local copy's submodules, run the following command from the the repository's folder:

     git submodule update --init --recursive

-### About master and stable branches

-See [Branching Workflow](branching-strategy.html).

 ## Repository structure